-Unfortunately, there is another caveat to Friends which is that the DVD versions are "extended" and have alot of extra lines and scenes that are completely gone from the Widescreen versions.
-Because of that, you can't really win.
+Unfortunately, there is a big caveat to Friends which is that the DVD versions are extended and have a lot of extra lines, scenes and even an entire plot that are completely gone from the Blu-Ray/widescreen versions (which are based on the original broadcast versions).
+Because of that, you can't win.

-Either you'll watch the DVD versions which are really bad in quality, but get more content, or you watch the Widescreen versions which look a lot better and you can see more to the sides, but maybe one of your favorite one-liners is missing.
-Or maybe an entire plot is missing.
+Either you'll watch the DVD versions which are really bad quality, but get more story content, or you watch the widescreen versions which look a lot better and you can see more to the sides, but maybe one of your favorite one-liners is missing.

 This is the last show I can think of that I have both standard and widescreen versions for, so I can compare:

-There is only one scene I remember that looks a bit weird on the Widescreen version though, and it's the very first episode where Eric is talking about the car.
+There is one scene I remember that looks a bit weird in the widescreen version though, and it's the very first episode where Eric is talking about the car.
 Donna appears a bit earlier in frame than she should.

-But apart from that, I think the Widescreen version is the clear winner.
-Unless you're a purist who wants to watch the show in their originally intended aspect ratio, which I totally respect.
+But apart from that, I think the widescreen version is the clear winner.
+Unless you're a purist who wants to watch the show in the intended original aspect ratio, which I totally respect.